 When he leaned forward and kissed her, she let him.
-It was wrong, it was completely wrong, hadn’t she just that morning announced that she wasn’t going to miss him anymore?
+It was wrong, it was completely wrong.
 But she wouldn’t have stopped him for a million dollars.
-They kissed hungrily, their hands stroking the familiar lines of each other’s body, then they pulled off their clothes off and got under the sheets.
+They embraced hungrily, their hands stroking the familiar lines of each other’s body, then they pulled off their clothes and got under the sheets.

-After they’d made love and flopped back, breathing hard, Mom felt a pang of guilt… not about his girlfriend, but about not feeling guilty.
+After they’d made love and flopped back, breathing hard, Mom felt a pang of guilt…not about his girlfriend, but about not feeling guilty.
 Fran would never know, so she would never be hurt.
 Dad would go back to her as if nothing had happened; probably he would tell her how much he missed her, and he would talk about his daughters.
 Maybe he would give her flowers and tell her how pretty she was.
 And Mom would go back to her life knowing that she owned a piece of him, and always would.
 She felt a sense of triumph, and she felt herself able to let go of him, really let go.
-And she felt happier than she had in years.
+And she felt happier than she had in a long, long time.

 Mandy was surprised to look over and see Lisbeth dancing with Kevin.
 “What in the world…?”